Cosmological simulations of the same spiral galaxy: the impact of baryonic physics: Simulation

 First, we use as a control model the more or less ubiquitous Delayed Cooling method, namely its AMR implementation from \citet{Teyssier2013}.
 This model aims to account for astrophysical non-thermal processes known to occur in SN explosion sites.
 Such processes affect the dynamics of the propagation of the shock wave below the usual simulation resolution.
 The local effects of such processes compete with the gas cooling as they return energy to the gas but these contributions decrease with time.
 The non-thermal energy $e_{\mathrm{SN}}$ evolves as follows

 meaning that it is driven by the injected SN energy, $\dot{E}_{\mathrm{inj}}$, and damped in the dissipation time, $t_{\mathrm{diss}}$.
-In practices, the non-thermal pressure is added to the total gas pressure to avoid modifying the hydrodynamical solver.
+In practice, the non-thermal pressure is added to the total gas pressure to avoid modifying the hydrodynamical solver.
 Cooling is neglected while the non-thermal pressure is greater than the thermal pressure and reactivated when they reach comparable magnitudes \citep{Teyssier2013}.
+For this model the feedback starts after $t_{\mathrm{sne}}=10$~Myr from the birth of the star particle.
 Following \citet{dubois2015black}, the dissipative time-scale, $t_{\mathrm{diss}}$, in this approach is determined by the choice of $\eta_{\mathrm{SN}}$, $\epsilon_{\mathrm{ff}}$, $\Delta x$ and $n_{\star}$

 where $X_H=0.76$ is the hydrogen abundance and we take $N_{\mathrm{cell}}=4$ as it is the number of cells where we choose to resolve the Jeans length for the calculations of $n_{\star}$.
 It can be argued that this model while efficient at galactic scales is not describing the actual physical processes that occur during SN explosions.